TimidLupus/slidingdotsplash/README.md

-# Add slidingdotsplash to your project
+# Add slidingdotsplash to your gradle

 compile 'com.chabbal:slidingdotsplash:1.0.1'